oapostrophe/oapostrophe.github.io/_posts/2021-05-20-arms-report.md

 ---
 layout: post
-title:  "ARMS - A tool for simplifying verbose robotics simulation languages"
+title:  "Developing ARMS - A browser JavaScript app that saves 92% of code when writing robotics simulations"
 author: sean
 categories: [ Robotics, Simulation ]
 image: assets/images/arms1/robot_image.png
+featured: true
+hidden: true
+description: ARMS is a concise and intuitive alternative for writing verbose XML-based robotics simulation languages.
+This post charts my journey building it over Spring 2022 and the path ahead.
 ---

 Let's say you're designing a robot.
 This robot will be used to go over rough terrain as part of post-disaster search-and-rescue missions, so it's important that it be both tall enough to clear uneven ground and stable enough not to topple over on bumps.
 You want to know: what height and width will offer the optimal combination of ground clearance and stability?